sunshine-2049/350filemanager-and-mpv-for-arkos-/README.md

 ```
 6.put the mpv.conf and input.conf to ~/.config/mpv

-# Use 350file to show medias and call the mpv program to play
+# 2.Use 350file to show medias and call the mpv program to play
 1.such an example:
 ```shell
 /opt/app/350file/350file \